 Telehealth and Remote Monitoring

 Telehealth and remote monitoring technologies are increasingly being used to support COPD patients in their homes.
 These technologies can help patients track their symptoms, monitor their lung function, and receive virtual consultations with healthcare providers.
-Telehealth can also facilitate access to rehabilitation programs and pain management services, particularly for patients who live in rural areas or have difficulty traveling to healthcare facilities.
+Telehealth can also enable access to rehabilitation programs and pain management services, particularly for patients who live in rural areas or have difficulty traveling to healthcare facilities.

 Tips and Expert Advice for Managing Muscle and Joint Pain with COPD